 Reggae Music History

-Finally reggae music became unimaginably popular with excellent songs composed or sung by Bob Marley with his influential and inspiring voice such as Stir It Up in 1972 and No Woman No Cry in 1974.
+With his influential and inspiring voice heard on this CD and especially in such songs as Stir It Up in 1972 and No Woman No Cry in 1974.